M10CUBE/M10/README.md

 ![M10 PACK](M10-atistic.png)

-M10 ecosystem is a comunity project and is the idea of a micro controller cube 10x10x10 cm.
+M10 ecosystem is a community project and is the idea of a micro controller cube 10x10x10 cm.
 It is a hardware agnostic cube.
 In practice only one rule must fulfilled for us to say that this is an M10 device and that is:

 - External enclosure (PACK ) maximum dimensions X = 10cm, Y = 10cm, Z = Up to 10cm .